 At the start of the academic year, teams are given a kit containing custom-made electronics at a Kickstart event, where the game for the year is announced.
-They then have until the end of the Easter holiday to build fully-autonomous robots which will compete against each other in the final competition.
+They then have until the start of the Easter holiday to build fully-autonomous robots which will compete against each other in the final competition.
 They are supported by volunteer mentors, and software to assist them in programming their robots is provided.

 Student Robotics is independent from the University of Southampton. ↩